Fezekile/data-engineer-coding/README.md

 ![](DataModel_ERD.png)

-# Perform the following tasks

-1. Write code to deploy the following resources via Terraform:

-(Put this code in the file `Terraform/main.tf`)
+# Build Steps

+1. Deplyment via Terraform

 * A Glue Crawler to crawl this datasource
 * A Glue Catalog Database to persist the metadata
 * A Glue Job which will read data from this datasource and write it to S3
 * An S3 bucket to house the transformed dataset
-* Any other terraform resources you might require

 2. Write a Glue ETL script (use the file `Glue/etl.py`), containing scaleable business logic to calculate the moving average of loan amounts taken out over the last three months, per branch.
    1. Create a separate monthly output file for each bank in the group.